-The price you pay for your safari lodge is largely determined by when you travel, and so with a bit of flexibility as to the timing of your holidays you can slash big chunks off your accommodation cost.
+The price you pay for your safari lodge is primarily determined by when you travel, and so with a bit of flexibility as to the timing of your holidays, you can slash big chunks off your accommodation cost.

 It helps to understand what it means to go on safari outside of the usual tourism seasons, and so we have prepared an explanation of the when and what of the safari seasons.

 The HIGH / PEAK season – June to October

 This is when most people take long leave (the northern hemisphere summer break), and go on safari.

 The rules of supply and demand kick in, and lodges are priced at their peak – AND you will find that popular areas such as Botswana and Kruger become fully booked during this period, far in advance.
 Some publicly accessible wildlife areas can be congested during this period, whereas lodges with exclusive traverse areas don’t suffer from this problem.

 These are the dry and dusty months, when there is less vegetation to hinder your view and when animals congregate near water sources and are therefore easier to find.
 You are likely to see more wildlife during this period and have a higher chance of seeing predators in action.

 This is when most international travellers have gone home, and the local and regional travellers are left to enjoy the show.